tlswg/tls13-spec/draft-ietf-tls-tls13.md

 reveals its identity to an authenticated server.
 Note that implementations must use the provided record padding mechanism during the handshake to avoid leaking information about the identities due to length.
+The client's proposed PSK identities are not encrypted, nor is the one that the server selects.

 A client that has sent authentication data to a server, either during the handshake or in post-handshake authentication, cannot be sure if